 As New York City party planner, Eve has a lot on her plate, including deciding to take on her agency’s top client or go on a romantic vacation with her boyfriend.
 Where do you think fate will take her?

 Hands down “12 Men of Christmas” is my all-time FAVE Lifetime Christmas movie.
 I’ve already watched it two times this year alone.
-(Don’t judge me — it’s beautiful, and romantic, and cheesy in all the right ways.
+Don’t judge me — it’s beautiful, and romantic, and cheesy in all the right ways.

 Not only does the team at Lifetime come up with different ideas for Christmas movies every year, but they also push themselves to the limit, going beyond the typical story line.